Criminal Behaviours explores Psychopathy -

 On the whole this is measured differently to ASPD it looks at different areas of the personality, and the behaviours linked to the personality

-It can be measured in two ways using a 4 factor model this is the most common (PCL-R HARE psychopathy checklist) or using self report tests.
-Due to the variation in the results of each type of test both versions of testing are sometimes used as a multi-method assessment which can give a more accurate diagnosis.
+It can be measured in two ways using a 4 factor model this is the most common (PCL-R HARE psychopathy checklist) or using a combination of self reports, collateralinterviews and detailed historical documentation (such as psychiatric reports, police reports, social service reports).
+Due to the variation in the results of each type of test both versions of testing are sometimes used and then combined as a multi-method assessment which can give a more accurate diagnosis.

 With The Hare Psychopathy Checklist-Revised (PCL-R) a person must score above 30 to be deemed a psychopath.
 This is not easy to reach and many lifetime offenders will not come anywhere near the score needed to be deemed as psychopathic despite living a life of crime.